Article Updated 5/25/23

 Each one of your employees certainly wants to be the best version of themselves.
 If your company places importance on self-care, a win-win will result.
 Help your employees find their inner peace with a wellness class from Glow Events, who will walk them through an at-home facial tutorial, a guided sound bath meditation, or even demonstrate how to create your own perfume.

 Structuring your retreat means striking the right balance between activities, excursions, leisure time, and actual work.
-Naturally budget and timing will help you and your company decide just how long your team-building retreat will be, but here are some examples of how to plan your time:
+While the duration of your team-building retreat will inevitably be influenced by budget constraints and scheduling considerations, the careful orchestration of your itinerary is what truly transforms it into a meaningful and impactful experience.
+Here are some examples of how to plan your time:

 A well-planned team-building retreat brings together a company in way that no other off-site activity can.
 Post-retreat work output in often increased, and increased comradery should abound.
 Let The Vendry be your source to plan your next corporate retreat.